mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 );

 ```
-3- Receiving the response back and updating the collection with the new inference.
+3- Receiving the response back and updating the collection in MongoDB with the new inference.

 ```js
 sageMakerRuntime.invokeEndpoint(params, async function(err, data) {